wp-cool-tools/purify-wp-menues/README.txt

 = Why is in page menus still the empty attribute `class=""` at every menu item? =

-Normally, if you deselect every checkbox for page menus on the plugin's options page, no class attribute should be there in page menus.
-But the WordPress files does not offer a gentle way to suppress the class attribute if it has no values.
+Normally, if you deselect every checkbox for page menus on the plugin's option page, no class attribute should be there in page menus.
+But the WordPress files do not offer a gentle way to suppress the class attribute if it has no values.
 The plugin saves time and ressources by not trying an own way.
 If you would have a trick for deleting the empty class attibute with little effort, then please tell me about it.

 = Where is the *.pot file for translating the plugin in any language? =

-If you want to contribute a translation of the plugin in your language it would be great!
-You would find the *.pot file in the 'languages' directory of this plugin.
-If you would send the *.po file to me I would include it in the next release of the plugin.
+The translations are handled on WordPress.org.
+Please be part of the community and help to translate Purify WordPress Menus on [GlotPress](https://translate.wordpress.org/projects/wp-plugins/purify-wp-menues/).
+Thank you!

 == Screenshots ==

 1. The first screenshot shows a sample of the results of the HTML output of `wp_nav_menu()` before and after activating the plugin.
-2. The second screenshot shows a part of the plugin's options page in german language.
+2. The second screenshot shows a part of the plugin's option page in the german language.
 3. The third screenshot shows where you can find the link to the plugin's option page in the german version of WordPress.

 == Changelog ==
+= 3.5.0 =
+* moved language files to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/purify-wp-menues/).
+So, please contribute as a translator to make Purify WordPress Menus available in more and more languages.
+* bummed required to WordPress 4.6
+* tested successfully up to WordPress 6.6

 = 3.4.1 =
 * added default values for the options introduced in version 3.4
 * updated German translation
-* tested successfully up to WordPress 6.3
+* tested successfully up to WordPress 6.3-6.5

-= 3.4 =
+= 3.4.0 =
 * added option 'Print CSS class for each category list item'
 * added option 'Print CSS class for each category list item with category ID'
 * added option 'Print CSS class for each current category list item'